fabaff/fsl-test-bench/README.md

 ```bash
 yum -y install python
 ```
-The playbooks are using DNF as package management software instead of yum.
+The playbooks will use DNF as package management software instead of yum as soon as DNF is the default Package management tool in Fedora.
+But for now, everything is done with yum.

 ### SSH key
 Add the SSH key to the *authorized_keys* file.
 Assuming you are logged-in with